 Quality previous links from aged directories and niche edits are ideal.
 You want "squarely white hat" domains.

-Higher DA and TF scores generally equal quicker rankings velocity.
+Higher DA, DR, and TF scores generally equal quicker rankings velocity.
 But always manually review link profiles first.

 With an aged domain in hand, now it's time to launch your starter Rank and Rent site.
-The goal is creating a conversion-focused single page:
+The goal is to create a conversion-focused single page: